Crossing Great Central Road with a 3 years old

 Our Great Central Road adventure was completed successfully.
 We drove 1200 km in 3 days on a dirt road.

 Great Central Road is a wide dirt road that is maintained regularly.
-We usually drove with a speed between 80 km/h to 90 km/h.
+We usually drove at a speed between 80 km/h to 90 km/h.
 The road is wide, perhaps due to big road trains coming with goods between Alice Springs and Perth.

 From red dirt to tropical rainforest.
 Ten places anyone should add to their bucket list.
 Subscribe and receive ten colourful infographics.